Shine-Bright-Meow/SlimeVR-Hyperion-BMI-BNO-PCB-Case/README.md

 > You will have a much better soldering experience with better tools.
 These are my recommended (but still on a budget) Soldering Iron and Solder Sucker if you don't have these tools or better already.
 They will work much better than those Amazon $10-20 soldering kits/iron.

 > [!NOTE]
-> The Soldering Iron listed requires an USB Type-C Power Delivery charging block and cable of 60W or higher.
+> The Soldering Iron listed requires an USB Type-C Power Delivery charging block of 60W or higher.

 ### Recommended Components (Case)
 | Component | Variant | Link |